ph101pp/jquery-slides/readme.markdown

 Also it's used on the frontpage of the [City University of New York - Graduate Center](http://www.gc.cuny.edu) as well as image gallery on some subpages.

 What follows here is FINALLY the documentation of the plugin.
-So I hope you can use it (and if so will be able to from the docs below ;)).
+It's been a lot of work that went into it and I'm very happy to finally make available for everybody.

+I'm happy for any feedback, suggestions and bug reports (well not happy, but grateful in the last case :) )

-__And when you use it: SHOW ME!
+__And when you come to use the plugin: SHOW ME!
 I would love to see what you're doing with it!__

 #Documentation